 Other considerations include topography and whether any other constraints exist.
 Climate change 11.
-To minimise the contribution SA objective 11 relates to the capacity of the site to support adaptation to the predicted effects of climate change.
+To minimise the contribution to climate SA objective 11 relates to the capacity of the site to support adaptation to the predicted effects of climate change.
 In particular will the option allow sufficient access to open spaces and shade away from microclimates?
-Others ++ The site is entirely brownfield and will not result in the loss of any greenfield or agricultural land. change whilst maximising resilience to it. maximising resilience to it. development sites are: 1.
-Changes in soil conditions, biodiversity and landscape due to warmer, drier summers (see SA objectives 12 & 18 below). bredicted impacts most closely related to the selection of development sites are: Changes in soil conditions, biodiversity and landscape edicted impacts most closely related to the selection of velopment sites are: Changes in soil conditions, biodiversity and landscape The majority of the site is brownfield land and will not result in the loss of best and most versatile agricultural land.
-0 A neutral effect is not considered possible. species, changes in migration patterns and increases in alien and invasive species (see SA objective 12 below).
+Others ++ The site is entirely brownfield and will not result in the loss of any greenfield or agricultural land. change whilst maximising resilience to it. predicted impacts most closely related to the selection of development sites are: 1.
+Changes in soil conditions, biodiversity and landscape due to warmer, drier summers (see SA objectives 12 & 18 + The majority of the site is brownfield land and will not result in the loss of best and most versatile agricultural land. below).
+2. Changes in species including a decline in native 0 A neutral effect is not considered possible. species, changes in migration patterns and increases in alien and invasive species (see SA objective 12 below).
 3. Reductions in river flows and water availability during the summer, affecting water supplies and the natural environment. Ś An element of uncertainty exists for all sites until more detailed lower level surveys and assessment have been carried out through planning applications.
 4. Increases in flooding, affecting people, property and infrastructure.
-The nature and significance of effects against this SA Objective will reflate to the potential for the development infrastructure.
 The nature and significance of effects against this SA Objective will relate to the potential for the development - The majority of the site is greenfield and does not contain any best and most versatile agricultural land. site to allow sufficient access to open spaces and shade away from microclimates through the provision of green infrastructure and planting of trees.
-If the evidence suggests that such access may be a significant issue this will be noted within the summary appraisal narrative. - Development at the site option could result in the loss of best and most versatile agricultural land.
+If the evidence suggests that such access may be a significant issue this will be noted within the summary appraisal narrative.
+Development at the site option could result in the loss of best and most versatile agricultural land.
 Evidence base: Evidence from the Council's Candidate sites register and observations of the Council officers.